CCTC Accreditation 2022

 Acceptable prerequisite credentials include a valid California teaching credential, services credential(s) with the added special class authorization, visiting faculty permit, child development permit (excluding assistant and associate permit), or children’s center permit which credential or permit authorizes the holder to provide instruction to pupils in preschool, kindergarten, any of grades 1 to 12, inclusive, or classes primarily organized for adults, except for the following: emergency credentials or permits, exchange credentials as specified in Education Code section 44333, district intern credentials as specified in education code section 44325, sojourn certificated employee credentials as specified in Education Code section 44856, and teacher education internship credentials as specified in Education Code Article 3 (commencing with Education Code section 44450) of Chapter 3.

-The Bilingual Authorization Program website provides details about program requirements, including that applicants for the credential must hold a prerequisite teaching credential or earn the prerequisite credential simultaneously.
+The Bilingual Authorization Program website (Website (first paragraph) updated in response to first review.) provides details about program requirements, including that applicants for the credential must hold a prerequisite teaching credential or earn the prerequisite credential simultaneously.

-This spreadsheet is used by the Bilingual Authorization Program to verify that candidates hold the prerequisite credential or has earned the prerequisite credential simultaneously and that the candidate has earned or is eligible for an English Learner Authorization.
+This spreadsheet (Spreadsheet updated in response to first review.) is used by the Bilingual Authorization Program to verify that candidates hold the prerequisite credential or has earned the prerequisite credential simultaneously and that the candidate has earned or is eligible for an English Learner Authorization.

 Services Credentials